 This is a list of tools to properly service Ski-Doo snowmobiles.
-The list includes both the mandatory tools and the optional tools that are ordered separately.
+The list includes both the mandatory tools included in a kit (P/N 861 743 700) and the optional tools that are ordered separately.
 The list of Service Products, both mandatory and optional, are not part of any kit and must all be ordered separately.
 If you need to replace or add to your tool inventory these items can be ordered through the regular parts channel.

-Following mention points out new tool:

-WORKSHOP - MANDATORY SERVICE TOOLS
+Following mention points out new tool: WORKSHOP - MANDATORY SERVICE TOOLS